Dem leaders take heat for ramping up push to repeal tax cuts

 “When we take back the House, we will repeal and we will replace this bill,” New York Democratic Rep. Joe Crowley, the chamber’s No. 4 Democrat, said Tuesday.

-He was followed by House Minority Leader Nancy Pelosi, D-Calif., who called the GOP plan a “scam” and said 83 percent of the tax cuts are going to the top 1 percent of American earners.
+He was followed by House Minority Leader Nancy Pelosi, D-Calif., calling the GOP plan a “scam” and saying 83 percent of the tax cuts are going to the top 1 percent of American earners.
+Pelosi previously faced criticism for calling tax law-tied bonuses "crumbs."

 The tax law opposition was also a key part of the party's broader messaging this week, and shows party leaders now embracing a “repeal and replace” platform, like Republicans did with ObamaCare.

-While the call might indeed rally the party base, Senate Democrats running for 2018 reelection in states that Trump won -- including Missouri’s McCaskill and Indiana’s Joe Donnelly -- are getting hit with a multi-million-dollar TV and digital ad campaigns for voting against the tax cuts that Trump signed into law last December.
+While the call might indeed rally the party base, Senate Democrats running for 2018 reelection in states that Trump won -- including Missouri’s McCaskill and Indiana’s Joe Donnelly -- are getting hit with multi-million-dollar TV and digital ad campaigns for voting against the tax cuts that Trump signed into law last December.

 McCaskill's conciliatory approach could be an attempt to strike back against those campaigns.